markd87/blender-2d-lattice/README.md

 Create a two dimensional lattice in blender.

 Different lattices can be created by modifying the atoms dictionary in lattice.py, specifying the unit cell atoms and their positions.
-In addition need to specify positions of nearest neighbors inorder to have them connected with a bond.
+In addition need to specify positions of nearest neighbors in order to have them connected with a bond.

 See also: [blender-chemicals](https://github.com/patrickfuller/blender-chemicals) by Patrick Fuller.